Help protect elephants from exploitation

 For Pang Dow, life has turned around.
 She was rescued by our partner, Boon Lott’s Elephant Sanctuary, where she receives proper care, and spends her days roaming in peace through forested land with other elephants.

 But many more elephants in entertainment still desperately need your help to stamp out the abuse.
-Please donate today.
+Please donate today to help save elephants and animals around the world in need.

 $30 could help to educate tourists and lobby tour operators to stop selling tickets to elephant shows